Khushi-739/khushi-739.github.io/_pages/about.md

 My goal is to contribute to research that bridges AI theory and real-world impact through interdisciplinary collaboration. <span style="color:blue;">I am always open to research discussions and collaborative opportunities, feel free to reach out via email if our interests align.</span>

-<span style="color:red;">I am on the job market this year.
+<span style="color:red;">I am on the job market this year and also considering direct PhD positions.
 I would be happy to discuss any opportunities that may be a good fit.</span>

 News
 ------